<function>

 2

-As the last tab shows, the issue can be easily circumvented in this case.
-The solution simply requires defining temp
+The issue can be easily circumvented in this case by defining temp

-as a local variable, which is achieved by avoiding its initialization out of the for-loop.
-By doing so, each thread will refer to its own local copy of temp
+as a variable local to the for-loop.
+This can be achieved by avoiding its initialization outside the for-loop.
+By doing so, each thread would refer to its own local copy of temp

 Beyond this specific solution, the example aims to highlight the subtleties of parallelizing operations.
 To further illustrate it, we next examine a more common scenario where data races occur: reductions.

-To illustrate the issue with reductions, let's consider the sum operation.
+Reductions are a prime example when it comes to thread-unsafe operations.
+To demonstrate this, let's consider the sum operation.
 The gist of the problem lies in that the variable accumulating the sum is accessed and modified by all threads in each iteration.

 x = rand(1_000_000)